openstack/ceilometer/doc/source/plugins.rst

 Adding new plugins
 ------------------

-Although we have described a list of the metrics Ceilometer should collect, we cannot predict all of the ways deployers will want to measure the resources their customers use.
+Although we have described a list of the meters Ceilometer should collect, we cannot predict all of the ways deployers will want to measure the resources their customers use.
 This means that Ceilometer needs to be easy to extend and configure so it can be tuned for each